 (Ham.
 Scene 5.
 Act 1.
 Lines 77-79)

 The Great Loss, irrespective of its kind, has the potential to make a person bleed.
-The emotional distress and the loss of the loved ones can have a disastrous effect on the emotional wellbeing of an individual.
-The loss of loyalty can cast deep shadows, like the betrayal of hamlet’s mother, driven him crazier.
-The loss of sanity can have more disastrous effects than the physical pain, yet there is still it is not measured in society.
+The emotional distress and the loss of loved ones can have a disastrous effect on the emotional well-being of an individual.
+The loss of loyalty can cast deep shadows, like the betrayal of Hamlet’s mother, driving him crazier.
+The loss of sanity can have more disastrous effects than physical pain, yet it is still not measured in society.
 The loss of certainty keeps the mind intrigued as it was mostly the loss of certainty that influenced the actions of hamlet.
 In a nutshell, apart from revenge and action, Shakespeare has addressed the loss in the broadest aspect, as none other has ever had.

 Work Cited